Chapter 35 - Of Plots and New Perspectives

 Robin stopped in his tracks, more than a bit caught off guard by the forthrightness of her admissions.
 "What do you mean?"

 "Gods, where do I even start?
 Well, given how my mother's always miss perfect, she'd never get angry with me even when I deserved it.
 Instead she'd just shower me with affection, like someone here is doing."
 She punctuated the point by glaring at Lucina.
-"Meanwhile my father was a big pushover who just rolled over and gave in to my every demands without a fight!
+"Meanwhile my father was a big pushover who just rolled over and gave in to my every demand without a fight!
 In my world and even after coming to the past, just like you've done since Morgan showed up!"
 She spun back to face Robin jabbing a finger towards him once again.

 Robin said nothing, taking it what she said.
 She… she wasn't wrong.
 At the very least, it sounded very much in line with how he'd seen Cordelia and Stahl interact with Severa in the past.